Khaleeji Commercial Bank: Projects

-This major offering from Khaleeji Commercial Bank is a private residential community that forms part of the US$750 million Al Areen development project in the Kingdom of Bahrain.
+This major offering from Khaleeji Bank is a private residential community that forms part of the US$750 million Al Areen development project in the Kingdom of Bahrain.
 Covering an area of 140,000 square metres, this development comprises luxury villas set amidst natural surroundings.
 To date, the Bank has successfully sold over 70 per cent of the villas at Oryx Hills.